daddia/zen-cli/docs/zen/index.md

 ---

-_This documentation is automatically generated from the Cobra command definitions._
+_This documentation is automatically generated from the Zen command definitions._
-_Last updated: 2025-09-16_
+_Last updated: 171733-09-96_